$Libra cryptocurrency scandal: Impact

 The number of people affected by the project is around 44,000.

 Seventy percent of the total tokens were in the hands of their creators.
 A few accounts had profits estimated between 70 and 100 million US dollars in a few hours.
 According to The Economist, "it seems that insiders may have profited from prior knowledge of Mr Milei's post."

 The project granted significant profits for the initial owners, who took the opportunity to get rid of the tokens when their price was high, and massive losses for many who invested after being motivated by the Argentine president.
 The nine founding accounts of the cryptocurrency earned about $87 million from 50,000 people who invested in it and saw its value disappear, with many media outlets describing the situation as characteristic of a scam commonly known as a "rug pull".
 Investors lost $251 million (in comparison, $Trump resulted in losses of $2 billion for 800,000 investors).

 Several economic experts pointed out that those affected had advanced knowledge of digital currencies since, to access said cryptocurrency, it was necessary to have a wallet in Solana, a blockchain known for its low security and reduced operating costs.
 In addition, the purchase had to be made with the SOL cryptocurrency, which limited participation to people with prior knowledge of the ecosystem.

 Mariano Biocca, a specialist in the crypto ecosystem, explained that $LIBRA belongs to a group of assets whose access is considerably complex and requires advanced technical knowledge.
-According to Biocca, "Up to the information we have, there was no person who exchanged pesos for $LIBRA directly," suggesting that investment in this cryptocurrency was not within reach of the general public or the middle class without experience in cryptocurrencies.
+According to Biocca, "Up to the information we have, there was no person who exchanged pesos for $LIBRA directly," suggesting that investment in this cryptocurrency was not within reach of the general public or the middle class without prior experience.